-We never know what tomorrow brings, so do not postpone taking care of business now.
-There are three basic estate planning documents that every adult should have: a will, a power of attorney, and an advance healthcare directive.
-As the parent of young children, it is especially important that you have thought about who would care for your children if you were unable to do so, and who would manage the money left to them.
+We never know what tomorrow brings.
+Do not postpone taking care of business now.
+There are three basic estate planning documents every adult should have, wills, a power of attorney, and advanced healthcare directives.
+As the parent of young children, you must think about who would care for your children if you could not do so and who would manage money left to them.

 If we are making recommendations regarding the transfer of assets during your lifetime, we need to know who can be trusted to take care of you should the need arise.
-If you have a taxable sized estate, we will want to discuss some charitable giving or family trust options to help reduce or avoid estate taxes.
-We will talk with you about the importance of a power of attorney so that someone can assist you during your lifetime if needed.
-We will discuss those end of life decisions in connection with your Advance Healthcare Directive.
+If you have a taxable-sized estate, we will want to discuss charitable giving or family trust options to reduce or avoid estate taxes.
+We will talk with you about the importance of a power of attorney so someone can assist you during your lifetime if needed.
+We will discuss those end-of-life decisions in connection with your Advance Healthcare Directive.